Tall Timbers Research Station &

 Spring Canyon

-Helen Roth’s cherished Spring Canyon property is flourishing, thoughtfully maintained with prescribed fire applied in the growing-season.
-Mountain Laurel, a state-listed threatened species in Florida, was found brilliantly displaying fragrant blossoms along the steephead ravines on her property this spring.
-A landowner participant since conception of the Burning for Birds Collaborative project, Ms. Roth manages her property for the greatest ecological benefit of the wildlife and plant species inhabited there.
+Helen’s cherished Spring Canyon property is flourishing, thoughtfully maintained with prescribed fire applied in the growing-season.
+Mountain Laurel, a state-listed threatened species in Florida, is found brilliantly displaying fragrant blossoms along her steephead ravines in the spring.
+A landowner participant since conception of the Burning for Birds Collaborative project, Helen manages her property for the greatest ecological benefit of the wildlife and plant species inhabited there.

-This year’s pre-burn bird monitoring visit was conducted on a chilly March morning and turned up several target fire-dependent bird species, despite the cold weather.
-Four target species, brown-headed nuthatch, Bachman’s sparrow, Northern bobwhite, and Eastern towhee were confidently calling on her property during a subsequent visit in May, and positive post-burn bird count numbers to be collected next Spring are expected to be high, reflecting the advantage given them by application of prescribed fire to maintain the understory for habitat and to regenerate native plant species they depend upon.
+The 2024 pre-burn bird monitoring visit was conducted on a chilly March morning and turned up several target fire-dependent bird species, despite the cold weather.
+Four target species, brown-headed nuthatch, Bachman’s sparrow, Northern bobwhite, and Eastern towhee were confidently calling on her property during a subsequent visit in May, and positive post-burn bird count numbers to be collected in Spring 2025 are expected to be high, reflecting the advantage given them by application of prescribed fire to maintain the understory for habitat and to regenerate native plant species these birds depend upon.

 the Jeffords Tract